shengfeng-yang/shengfeng-yang.github.io/_pages/research_computation.md

 <a href="/publication/2021-12-DFT-W-GB" style="font-size: 18px; font-weight: bold;">First-principles study of vacancy interaction with grain boundaries of tungsten under tensile strains</a>

-Concurrent Atomistic-Continuum Methods for Defect Dynamics:
+Concurrent Atomistic-Continuum Simulation Methods for Defect Dynamics:
 ------
 We develop advanced multiscale simulation methodologies that seamlessly bridge atomistic and continuum scales.
 These frameworks enable efficient and accurate prediction of defect nucleation, migration, and interaction in microstructurally complex materials.